frederikstrabo/cost-effective-fuel-treatments/code/PIPELINE.md

 - `code/02_fire_progression/01_dob_interpolation.R`
   - Constructs interpolated daily burn surfaces for each fire in the sample.
   - **output**: folder of day of burning rasters called `Jan2025_DOB_fires` saved in `data/raw/PARKS`.
-  - Estimated run time: 21 hours
+  - Estimated run time: 21 hours.

 - `code/02_fire_progression/02_parks_facts_list.R`
   - Creates a list of all the daily of burning fire perimeter rasters used in our sample.
 This list is used as input when we build our plot panels in `01_build_plot_panel.R`.